amigavision/amigavision.github.io/vs.md

 [^4]: Will pick the correct NTSC or PAL resolution based on where the game was developed automatically, without you having to know which one is the correct version.

 [^5]: For more information on 5×PAL Overscale and why it is important for 4K and 1080p dislays, [see this overview](https://amiga.vision/overscale).

-[^6]: "Top 100" lists and similar does not mean anything is curated.

 [^7]: Several Amiga launchers have manuals included, but that doesn't do you much good when you are trying to play the game, and they can't be accessed during the game.
 QR links let you open up the original game manuals on a phone or tablet to use simultaneously with playing the game.